-Writing a concise yet enticing classified word ad can be tricky to say the least.
+Creating effective classified word advertising can be tricky to say the least.
 You have limited time, space and visual impact to grab readers’ attention.
 There are several key elements that are must-haves for successful classified word ad campaigns.

 First, get their attention with the introduction / headline

 This is what the reader will see first and scan quickly to determine whether they want to keep reading.
 Carefully select keywords that attract your target audience and let them know immediately what you are offering or promoting and how it can benefit them or fill a need.
 Or ask a question that generates immediate interest for your product, service or opportunity.
 Be specific but not too wordy.
 Examples: “Cutting Edge Dental Practice with Ocean View Looking for Qualified Personnel”, “Stay Home with The Kids – At-Home Job for Marketing Professionals” “Love to Bake but Hate to Heat Up the Kitchen?”
 Save the company name for the contact information area.
 Though it may be tempting to highlight your company name in the headline, remember that the reader is interested in what you are offering and how it benefits them more than in the company itself.